Multi-trade takeoffs from whole plan sets and bid folders

 Inside the app

-Command center with takeoff trends, project context, a populated bid-ready estimate detail view, and Estee—in-app on every screen.
+Command center with takeoff trends, project context (bid-package folder runs, per-file progress, AI project overview), a populated bid-ready estimate with workbook KPIs and hover provenance, and Estee—in-app on every screen.
+Re-capture these shots when the product UI shifts so marketing matches reality.

 Dashboard—completed takeoffs, device totals by trade, and bid-ready status at a glance.